canadadev/site/content/service/opensource.md

 ## How to

-- Authors have to contact CanadaDev directly and are evaluated by a case-by-case basis.
+- Members (authors) have to contact CanadaDev directly and are evaluated by a case-by-case basis.